conan-io/docs/reference/commands/config.rst

-Like in the ``remotes.json`` file, the ``urls`` in the ``conanconfig.yml`` file can also add the ``verify_ssl`` specifier to disable SSL verification, with the same behavior ast the command line argument ``--insecure``:
+Like in the ``remotes.json`` file, the ``urls`` in the ``conanconfig.yml`` file can also add the ``verify_ssl`` specifier to disable SSL verification, with the same behavior as the command line argument ``--insecure``:

 .. code-block:: yaml
     :caption: conanconfig.yml